-Note: In Betts and Antonovics' sections, a "" indicates papers that you are expected to read carefully.
+Note: In Betts section, a "" indicates papers that you are expected to read carefully.
 (This is not a license to completely ignore the other papers though!)

 Introduction to the Central Problems of Omitted Variable Bias, Self-Selection, Endogeneity and Measurement Error